rishabjain321/WW_findNthSmallestNoTask/README.md

 # WW_findNthSmallestNoTask
-java code to find nth smallest number from a random array Tools used: Java version 1.8
+java code to find nth smallest number from a random array.

+Tools used: Java version 1.8
             Eclipse Version: 2019-06 (4.12.0)